Valdorff/rp-thoughts/2024_02_strategy/readme.md

 - Stage 1: We're showing revenue as 500% (to keep the relative revenue unit the same in both flow diagrams)
 - Stage 2: We split that up per the pie chart
 - Stage 3:
-  - Ethereum-bonded Node Operators get commission on the borrowed ETH they support on the validators they run
+  - Ethereum-bonded Node Operators get 5% commission on the borrowed ETH they support on the validators they run; note that these numbers are the same as in the chart above
-  - Voters get commission on all borrowed ETH in the protocol
+  - Voters get a share of revenue from all borrowed ETH in the protocol, based on the amount of effective RPL for voting they have.
+    - Since the revenue has 5xed, but we have the same voters, the voters each get 5x the rewards
-  - RPL holders (staked and nonstaked) benefit from market buy-side market demand; this impact should
+  - RPL holders benefit from the RPL buy+burn
+    - Since the revenue has 5xed, this benefit has 5xed as well

 The key takeaways here are that the Ethereum portion stays equally attractive -- you get the same ROI as above.
-The voter and RPL buy+burn portions, however, get 10x as attractive.
+The voter and RPL buy+burn portions, however, get 5x as attractive.
 RPL's success is very directly tied into the success of the protocol and the TVL that it's able to attract to rETH.

 For simplicity, I've made all ETH users have a single 4-ETH pool.
 Note that it really doesn't matter for this view: even if they have a mix of 4-ETH and lower bond pools, the _share_ of the revenue based on borrowed ETH will get split the same way.
-The users will, ofc, get better ROI as they're bonded ETH per borrowed ETH ratio decreases.
+The NOs would, ofc, get better ROI as their bonded ETH per borrowed ETH ratio decreases.

 ## Required support
 - Universal Variable Commission